Rate-Limiting-Nullifier/.github/profile/README.md

 **RLN (Rate-Limiting Nullifier)** is a zk-gadget that enables spam prevention mechanism for 🧙*anonymous environments*.

 [Documentation](rate-limiting-nullifier.github.io/rln-docs/)

 [RLNjs - typescript library](https://github.com/Rate-Limiting-Nullifier/rlnjs)

 [RLN Circom circuits](https://github.com/Rate-Limiting-Nullifier/rln_circuits)

-This Github organization is maintained by the **PSE (Privacy & Scaling Explorations)**, a multidisciplinary team supported by the **Ethereum Foundation**. **PSE** explores new use cases for zero-knowledge proofs and other cryptographic primitives.
+*This Github organization is maintained by the PSE ([Privacy & Scaling Explorations](https://github.com/privacy-scaling-explorations/)), a multidisciplinary team supported by the Ethereum Foundation.
+PSE explores new use cases for zero-knowledge proofs and other cryptographic primitives.*

 <!--
 **Here are some ideas to get you started:**